JohnnysavageNI/battleship/README.md

 Remaining issues that need to be fixed.
 Nothing major but some times I maybe should have picked up on while coding.

 ![PEP8 testing](assets/images/testing.png)

+## Deployment

+This project was deployed using [Code Institute's](https://codeinstitute.net/) mock terminal for Heroku.

+ - Steps for deployment:
+    - Create new Heroku app
+    - Set buildbacks to Python and NodeJS in that order
+    - Link Heroku app to Github repository
+    - Deploy project